OSGeoLabBp/tutorials/english/data_processing/lessons/image2geotiff.rst

 *Keywords:* bash, gdal, GeoTiff

-*Program file:* img2tif.sh
+*Program file:* img2tif.sh, img2tif.py

 Our aim is to convert different georeferenced image files (e.g. .png & .pgw) into a single georeferenced tiff file.
-GDAL utilities will be used.
+GDAL utilities and Python will be used.

 GDAL utilities
 --------------